kc89878/Retail-Store-Performance-Dashboard/README.md

 ## Stakeholders Requirements
 ### 1. Sales dashboard
-The sales dashboard aims to present an overview of the sales metrics and trends in order to analyze year-over-year sales performance and understand sales trends.
+Aims: Present an overview of the sales metrics and trends in order to analyze year-over-year sales performance and understand sales trends.

 KPI Overview
 Display a summary of total sales, profits and quantity for the current year and the previous year.